Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 Properties: Sahara Las Vegas

-Reopening date: June 4
+Reopening date: The Sahara reopened June 4.

 Details: Sahara announced on Twitter on May 27 that it would be opening again on June 4.